jbyuki/ntangle-notebook.nvim/README.md

 Usage
 -----

-- Start jupyter and launch a kernel
+- Start jupyter and open a console
+- Right-click anywhere in console > Show All Kernel Activity
 - Execute `:lua require"ntangle-notebook".connect()`
 - Choose a kernel if multiple are proposed